 Boutique Hotel, Suite Hotel, Spa Hotel

 Located in Courtenay, Old House Hotel & Spa is a luxury property with suite-only accommodation.
-The hotel offers studios, one- and two-bedroom suites, and one two-story penthouse.
-On-site there’s a fitness center, a heated pool, two hot tubs, and the full-service Ohspa.
-There are many activities to enjoy around Old House Hotel & Spa, such as skiing at Mount Washington Alpine Resort, golfing, kayaking, mountain biking, and even floatplane tours.
+The hotel offers studios, one and two-bedroom suites, and one two-storey penthouse.
+Onsite there’s a fitness centre, a heated pool, two hot tubs, and the full-service Ohspa.
+There are many activities to enjoy around Old House Hotel & Spa, such as skiing at Mount Washington Alpine Resort, golfing, kayaking, mountain biking, and even float plane tours.
 The icing on this hotel’s cake though is the freshly baked cookies available daily at 3 pm.

 Heron’s Landing Hotel

-Heron’s Landing Hotel says it’s a perfect base from which to explore the Campbell River area.
+Heron’s Landing Hotel says it’s the perfect base to explore the Campbell River area.
 Its 30 rooms include standard twin and king rooms, one-bedroom suites, and two-bedroom penthouses.
-All the rooms at Heron’s Landing Hotel include antique European décor.
-Coupled with the free hot breakfast daily, this gives the boutique hotel a cozy bed-and-breakfast feeling.
+All of the rooms at Heron’s Landing Hotel include antique European decor.
+Coupled with the free hot breakfast daily, this definitely gives the boutique hotel a cosy bed and breakfast feeling.
 Be as adventurous as you want in Campbell River, or simply relax and enjoy the ocean views from your private balcony.

 Boutique Hotel, Bed and Breakfast

-Abigail’s Hotel says it’s a “unique accommodation experience that blurs the lines between a small luxury hotel and a heritage bed and breakfast inn.”
+Abigail’s Hotel says it’s an “unique accommodation experience that blurs the lines between a small luxury hotel and a heritage bed and breakfast inn.”
 Its 23 elegantly decorated rooms are housed inside a 1930s Tudor mansion, three blocks from Victoria’s picturesque Inner Harbour and its bustling downtown area.
-Abigail’s Hotel is a four-star, adults-only property with amenities such as a 24-hour library lounge, free parking, and complimentary appetizers served from 4:30 pm to 6 pm daily.
+Abigail’s Hotel is a four star, adults only property with amenities like a 24-hour library lounge, free parking, and complimentary appetisers served from 4:30pm to 6pm daily.